Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

 For an alternative implementation, check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).

-If you’re new to smart contracts on Hyli, read the [anatomy of a smart contract](../../concepts/smart-contracts.md).
+If you’re new to apps on Hyli, read the [anatomy of an app](../../concepts/smart-contracts.md).

 ## Example